williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 This operation changes a user's password by providing the existing password and the new password password for authentication transactions with either the `PASSWORD_EXPIRED` or `PASSWORD_WARN` state.

-- A user *must* change their expired password for an authentication transaction with `PASSWORD_EXPIRED` status to successfully complete the transaction.
+* A user *must* change their expired password for an authentication transaction with `PASSWORD_EXPIRED` status to successfully complete the transaction.
-- A user *may* opt-out of changing their password (skip) when the transaction has a `PASSWORD_WARN` status.
+* A user *may* opt-out of changing their password (skip) when the transaction has a `PASSWORD_WARN` status.

-#### Request Parameters
+#### Request Parameters for Change Password
 {:.api .api-request .api-request-params}

 Parameter   | Description                                                | Param Type | DataType  | Required |